• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 During German occupation — starting after 22.06.1941, when Germans attacked their erstwhile ally, Russians — collaborated as a chaplain with the Polish clandestine resistance Home Army AK (part of Polish Clandestine State).

-In 02.1944, during «Genocidium Atrox», the genocide perpetrated by Ukrainians, known as „Volyn genocide”, survived in Firlejów murderous attacks of the Ukrainian genocidal OUN/UPA organisation — c.75 parishioners perished, c.
+In 02.1944, during «Genocidium Atrox», the genocide perpetrated by Ukrainians, known as „Volyn genocide”, survived in Firlejów murderous attacks of the Ukrainian genocidal OUN/UPA organisation — c.
+75 parishioners perished, c.
 20 murdered bestially.

-Then with the blessing of Kraków diocese bishop, Abp Sapieha, and with full knowledge of Home Army AK, together with his remaining parishioners prob. voluntarily applied for transfer to Germany as a physical labourer — so‐called freiwilliger — to clandestinely minister to Poles forced to slave work in Germany.
+Then with the blessing of Kraków diocese bishop, Abp Adam Sapieha, and with full knowledge of Home Army AK, together with his remaining parishioners prob. voluntarily applied for transfer to Germany as a physical labourer — so‐called freiwilliger — to clandestinely minister to Poles forced to slave work in Germany.

 There arrested by the Germans.